Improved Iterative Refinement for Chart-to-Code Generation via Structured Instruction: Methodology

 \textbf{Convergence Criterion.} To ensure convergence, we introduce a convergence counter $k$ initialized to zero.
 Each time the discrepancy score declines (i.e., $I_{g}^{new}$ is closer to $I_r$ than $I_g$), the counter $k$ is reset.
 If an iteration fails to decrease the discrepancy score, $k$ is incremented.
 Once the counter reaches a predefined threshold, the refinement process stops, and the final code is returned.

 \textbf{Debug.} During the entire iterative refinement process, the MLLMs may occasionally generate code that fails to execute.
-To address this issue, we invoke a specialized LLM designed for code-related tasks~\cite{hui2024qwen25codertechnicalreport} to perform automatic bug fixing.
-Specifically, we provide the model with both the error message and the faulty code as input, enabling it to generate a corrected version of the code.
+To address this potential issue, we invoke a specialized LLM designed for code-related tasks~\cite{hui2024qwen25codertechnicalreport} to perform automatic bug fixing in real time.
+Specifically, we provide the model with both the detailed error message and the faulty code as input, enabling it to generate a corrected version of the generated code.